kgosse412/8_week_sql_challenge/Case Study #3 - Foodie-Fi/D_OutsidetheBoxQuestions.md

 	- How many customers convert from trial to a paid membership
 	- How many customers upgrade or downgrade their plans and why
 	- How many customers cancel and why
+	- How often customers use their Foodie-Fi subscription

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
 ___________________________________________________________________________________________________________________________